developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/guide/about/index.md

 ---

 ## Overview

-The EMDK for Android provides developers with a comprehensive set of tools to easily create powerful line of business applications for enterprise mobile computing devices and is designed for use with Google's Android SDK and Android Studio.
-The EMDK for Android includes class libraries, sample applications with source code, as well as all of the associated documentation to help your applications take full advantage of what our devices have to offer.
+EMDK for Android is an extension for the Android Studio IDE that provides developers with a comprehensive set of tools to easily create powerful line-of-business applications for Zebra Android devices.
+EMDK for Android includes class libraries, sample applications with source code, and all associated documentation to help applications take full advantage of the power of Zebra devices.

-It also includes an exclusive Profile Manager Technology within the your IDE, providing a GUI based development tool.
-This allows you to write fewer lines of code resulting in reduced development time, effort and errors.
+EMDK for Android also inserts exclusive Profile Manager technology within the the IDE, providing a GUI-based development tool for configuring Zebra devices.
+This allows developers to write fewer lines of code, produce fewer errors, and reduce overall development time and effort.

 ## Requirements
 The following software must be installed prior to using the EMDK for Android.